irmen/prog8/docs/source/building.rst

 ``-noreinit``
     Don't create code to reinitialize the global (block level) variables on every run of the program.
-    Also means that all such variables are no longer placed in the zero page.
+    Also means that all such variables are no longer placed in the zeropage.
     Sometimes the program will be a lot shorter when using this, but sometimes the opposite happens.
     When using this option, it is no longer be possible to run the program correctly more than once!
     *Experimental feature*: still has some problems!